SMASTER4/smaster4s-timer/README.md

 sudo pacman -S gcc
 ```
 Like I said before if neither of those is your operating system trying to install a package called gcc with your package manager should on most Distros install gcc.
-If you Windows using MinGW-w64 should also work.
+If you are using Windows MinGW-w64 should also work.

 #### Git
 Git is a popular version control tool.